RIOT-OS/RIOT/tests/sys_fido2_ctap/README.md

 # Test Application for FIDO2 CTAP

-This test aims to test a FIDO2 authenticator build on top of RIOT.
+This test aims to test the FIDO2 CTAP implementation by creating a FIDO2 authenticator which uses CTAPHID as communication protocol.

+The test application requires at least 16536 bytes of stack memory which are divided as follows:
+* 512 bytes isr_stack
+* 1024 usbus
+* 15000 bytes FIDO2 CTAP

 ## Usage
 The FIDO2 authenticator can be tested in two ways: